Future Greenland 2022

 Without the right political framework conditions, we cannot nurture entrepreneurship and the desire to invest.
 Furthermore, solid partnerships and co-operation between Greenlandic and foreign companies must ensure access to the skills and competencies that cannot be sourced locally.
 This view of the world is also an important aim of the conference, and so once again in 2021, the Greenland Business Association is inviting several players to attend who can see the mutual benefits of closer co-operation with Greenland – both politically and commercially.

 Day 1, Tuesday 17 May, will kick off with the themes Constitution – Commonwealth – Security: Influence on the commercial possibilities, and How can new airports become new business opportunities within, inter alia, tourism and mineral resources?

 Day 2, Wednesday 18 May, will continue with How can new airports become new business opportunities within, inter alia, tourism and mineral resources? and will conclude with the pivot of the labour market policy challenge: Labour – Education – Youth

 On the basis of a number of plenary presentations, four side events will be organised on each conference day, at which conference participants will have an opportunity to go into depth with several of the issues raised.

-The format for the conference will be plenary presentations and debates in the hall and panels, plus approximately eight side events in the afternoons.
-The conference languages will be Greenlandic, Danish and English, with simultaneous interpretation available.
+The format for the two days of the conference will be plenary presentations and debates in the hall and panels, plus approximately eight side events in the afternoons, as in 2019.
+The conference presentations will be held in Greenlandic, Danish and English, with simultaneous interpretation.